 The engine inlets were long rectangular slots in the first prototype, but following Valiants featured double-oval ("spectacle") shaped inlets to permit greater airflow for more powerful Avon engine variants.
 The jet exhausts emerged from fairings above the trailing edge of the wings.
 The tail was sweptback, and the tailplane was mounted well up the tailfin to keep it out of the engine exhaust and so improve controllability.

 The wing loading was relatively low, reducing takeoff run and increasing range, and the Valiant was also fitted with double slotted flaps to shorten takeoffs.
 The aircraft featured tricycle landing gear, with twin-wheel nosegear retracting backward, and tandem-wheel main gear retracting outward into the wing.
-Most of the aircraft's systems were electric, an innovative design approach at the time, with the power system based on 112 volts DC.
+Most of the aircraft's systems were electric, an innovative scheme at the time, with the power system based on 112 volts DC.
 The brakes and steering gear were hydraulic, but the hydraulic pumps were electrically driven.

 The Valiant was built around a massive "backbone" beam that supported the wing spars and the weight of bombs in the long bombbay.
 The crew, housed in a pressurized "egg", consisted of pilot, copilot, two navigators, and an electronics operator.
 The crew got in and out of the cockpit through an upward-hinged oval door on the left side.
 Only the pilot and copilot had ejection seats, which fired upward; the other three crew members had to jump out of the bomber on their own.
 The Victor and Vulcan had the same general crew and escape system arrangement.